cloud-gov/federalist.18f.gov/pages/using-federalist.md

 ---
 ### Getting Authorized to use Federalist

 Before you start using Federalist, the Federalist team needs to authorize you to use Federalist, either for a live site or for testing during the sales process.
-This will happen as part of business development conversations wtih the Federalist team or upon agreement execution.
+This will happen as part of business development conversations with the Federalist team or upon agreement execution.

 ### Adding a new site